Benner727/SquareRPG/README.md

 ### Setup:
 This project uses SDL2, SDL2 Image, SDL2 TTF, and SDL2 Mixer. <br />
-They have been statically linked in Visual Studio using vcpkg.
+They have been linked in Visual Studio using vcpkg.

 PowerShell (Administrator) Commands:
 ```